-Blue Shield of California complies with applicable federal civil rights laws and does not discriminate on the basis of race, color, national origin, ancestry, religion, age, disability, sex, marital status, gender, gender identity, or sexual orientation.
+Blue Shield of California complies with applicable federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
 Blue Shield of California does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.